hephaestus-compiler-project/thalia-popl-eval/README.md

 There are four possible values: base, erasure, ill-typed, and erasure/ill-typed.
 * `fix_link`: A URL pointing to the fix of the bug.
-* `severity`: The severity of the bugs given by the developers.
 * `status`: The status of the bug.
 * `resolution`: The resolution of the bug (e.g., Fixed, Duplicate).
 * `report_date`: The date that we reported the bug.